ebensing/gh-benchmarks/README.md

    results are collected
 5. To run the benchmarks, the system clones a fresh copy of the repository, runs any "before" commands, and then executes all tasks sequentially.
-6. After all of the tasks have completed, the system then generates the charts specified in the config file.
+6. After all of the tasks have completed, the system then runs an after command if one exists
+7. Then, the system generates the charts specified in the config file.
-7. Finally, these charts are then committed and pushed to Github (by default, in the gh-pages branch)
+8. Finally, these charts are then committed and pushed to Github (by default, in the gh-pages branch)

 Installation